mdawoud27/100Days_Of_Python/README.md

 *To automate some of my work*

-- `execute` to give permissions to the file either in the current dir or in a sub.
+- `execute` to give permissions to the .py files either in the current dir or in a sub.
     ``` bash
       #!/bin/bash
       find . -type f -name "*.py" -exec chmod +x {} \;